fusiondirectory/fusiondirectory-orchestrator/README.md

 # Installation
-.htaccess is required for URL Rewriting
-.env is required to store ldap access information
+.htaccess is required for URL Rewriting .orchestrator.conf is required to store ldap access information as well as SMTP server.
+This files is pushed as information but should be located within /etc/orchestrator/orchestrator.conf.

+Please follow the installation guide of the User Manual or follow the technical docs for packaging within gitlab Wiki.

 # Changelog
 - 15/08/2022 First commit, ldap methods must be written, first design completed.
+- 22/11/2022 Adds orchestrator.conf